SEB-9-BH/card-game-starter-lesson/creating-the-deck/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

+[tktk bootstrap?]

 Let's start with the HTML.
 We'll need two deck <div>s and a button.
 (Note the Bootstrap CDN link in the <head> of our HTML.
 Let's also fancy up that button.
 NOBODY likes plain buttons.)

 ```html
 <body>